 She creates work with repurposed plastic bags, handmade twine and seemingly useless objects that she has been collecting for decades.
-Helle works from her studio on her beautiful property in the Tweed Valley of New South Wales, surrounded by nature, where she has the freedom to get lost in materials.
+Helle works from her studio on her beautiful property in the Tweed Valley of New South Wales, surrounded by nature, where she can get lost in materials.

-Fibre Arts Take Two spent some time chatting with Helle about her unique journey.
+Fibre Arts Take Two spent time chatting with Helle about her unique journey.

 From science to art

-Helle moved from an early science career into arts.
+Helle moved from an early science career to the arts.
 “I came to Australia from Denmark when I was 13 years old.
-I ended up studying biology at university and then I did a lot of scientific and medical research, but I wasn’t terribly happy doing it.
+I ended up studying biology at university, and then I did a lot of scientific and medical research, but I wasn’t terribly happy doing it.
 I ended up studying Fine Arts part-time and horticulture as well because I like to get dirty and have my fingers in the soil.
-So it’s been a very long evolution of self-discovery, I suppose, working out who I am and what I enjoy doing and it turns out that it’s making things with my hands and being creative.”
+So it’s been a very long evolution of self-discovery, I suppose, working out who I am and what I enjoy doing, and it turns out that it’s making things with my hands and being creative.”

 On being multidisciplinary

-Once she made the move to art, Helle found being a multidisciplinary artist came naturally.
-“I guess I have a very strong curiosity for all sorts of things.
+Once she moved to art, Helle found that being a multidisciplinary artist came naturally.
+“I have a very strong curiosity for all sorts of things.
 And also I get very easily bored!
 I might start in one medium and quite quickly move on to something else.
-I often have a whole lot of projects going at the same time, in all sorts of different media.”
+I often have a lot of projects going simultaneously in all sorts of different media.”

 More conceptually, Helle doesn’t believe in being pigeonholed.
 “I really don’t like categories.
-I’m always trying to elbow my way out of being categorised in any sort of way because I find it very restricting.
-If you are categorised as a fibre artist or a sculptor or whatever, people have certain preconceived ideas about those terms and I don’t think that’s such a good idea.”
+I’m always trying to elbow my way out of being categorised in any way because I find it very restricting.
+If you are categorised as a fibre artist or a sculptor or whatever, people have certain preconceived ideas about those terms, and I don’t think that’s such a good idea.”

 Process as purpose